networknt/light-doc/content/en/tutorial/security/_index.md

 * How to use [environment variables][] for config values

+* How to create [self-signed client and server keystore] for light-4j server

+* How to create [self-signed JWT key and cert] for light-oauth2 and light-4j service

 [bootstrap from light-oauth2 key service]: /tutorial/security/bootstrap-from-key-service/
 [encrypt and decrypt sensitive info]: /tutorial/security/encrypt-decrypt/
 [keystore and truststore]: /tutorial/security/keystore-truststore/